 You’re pregnant and overwhelmed with information overload.
 You’re not exactly sure what to expect in labor and delivery.
-Every woman who stops you at the supermarket asks you if you’re pregnant with twins and tells you their childbirth horror story.
+Every person who stops you at the supermarket asks you if you’re pregnant with twins and tells you their childbirth horror story.

 First of all, ignore them.
 You’re powerful and growing a human that could save the world.
 Also, their experience does not dictate yours.